MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Sales tools and technologies are software and hardware solutions that help sales teams manage and automate aspects of the sales process, such as managing customer relationships, generating leads, and creating sales analytics.

-- **Sales automation** refers to the use of software tools and technologies to automate repetitive tasks and activities in the sales process, allowing sales teams to focus on more strategic activities such as building relationships and closing deals.
+- **Sales automation** refers to the use of software tools and technologies to automate repetitive tasks and activities in the sales process, so that sales teams can focus on more strategic activities, such as building relationships and closing deals.

-- A **dashboard** is a visual interface that displays key performance indicators (KPIs) and other data related to the sales process, allowing sellers and managers to monitor and analyze sales activities.
+- A **dashboard** is a visual interface that displays key performance indicators (KPIs) and other data that's related to the sales process, so that sellers and managers can monitor and analyze sales activities.

-- **Customer relationship management** (CRM) is a system and a process for managing interactions with leads, prospects, and customers throughout the sales process, with the goal of building long-term relationships to improve customer satisfaction and increase sales.
+- **Customer relationship management** (CRM) is a system and process for managing interactions with leads, prospects, and customers throughout the sales process, with the goal of building long-term relationships to improve customer satisfaction and increase sales.

 ### Schedule